maximilien/knfun/docs/test.md

 			 --twitter-access-token-secret $TWITTER_ACCESS_TOKEN_SECRET
 ```

 Then open your browser at `http://localhost:8080` or do `curl http://localhost:8080`.
 You can then `CTRL-C` to stop the server.

+You can change the input at the browser by passing the query parameter `q` and make it equal the value to search for.
+For example: `http://localhost:8080?q=NFL&o=json`.
+If you change the `-o` value to `text` then the Twitter search results will display as formatted text.

 To see what other options are available for the `twitter-fn` `search` function get the CLI help with: `./twitter-fn search --help` or `./twitter-fn search -h`.